Trump asks Supreme Court to block release of January 6 files - ExBulletin

 Trump asks Supreme Court to block release of January 6 files

-WASHINGTON (AP) Former President Donald Trump turned to the Supreme Court on Thursday in a last ditch effort to keep documents out of the House committee investigating the January 6 insurgency on Capitol Hill led by his supporters .
+WASHINGTON Former President Donald Trump addressed the Supreme Court on Thursday in a last ditch effort to keep documents out of the House committee investigating the January 6 insurgency on Capitol Hill led by his supporters.

-The files include presidential journals, visitor logs, drafts of speeches, handwritten notes relating to the events of January 6 from the files of former chief of staff Mark Meadows, and a draft executive order on the subject of l integrity of the elections, according to a previous judicial file from the National Archives.
+The files include presidential diaries, visitor logs, drafts of speeches, handwritten notes “relating to the events of January 6” from the files of former chief of staff Mark Meadows, and “a draft executive order on the theme of the integrity of the elections ”, according to a previous filing in the National Archives court.

+Trump’s filing came on the day an administrative injunction issued by the appeals court was to expire otherwise.
+This injunction, preventing disclosure of the records, will remain in effect for the time being.
+Lawyers for the House committee on Thursday asked the Supreme Court to speed up its processes and review the case as early as mid-January.

+“The special committee needs the documents requested now to help shape the direction of the investigation and enable the special committee to recommend remedial legislation in a timely manner,” the committee lawyers wrote.

-Former presidents clearly had the right to protect their confidential files from premature release, Trump’s lawyers have said.
+Former presidents had “a clear right to protect their confidential files from premature release,” Trump’s lawyers have said.

-The House committee said the records were critical to its investigation into preparations for the deadly insurgency aimed at overturning the 2020 presidential election results.
-Before and after the riot, Trump promoted false theories about election fraud and suggested the real insurgency took place on election day, when he lost to Biden in an election certified fair by officials from both parties.
+The House committee said the records were critical to its investigation into preparations for the murderous insurgency aimed at overturning the 2020 presidential election results.
+Before and after the riot, Trump promoted false theories about election fraud and suggested the “real insurgency” took place on election day, when he lost to Biden in an election certified fair by officials from both parties.

-The high-stakes case was widely expected to reach the Supreme Court, which has ruled on several previous fights over Trump’s records.
-Trump appointed three of the courts nine judges.
+The case was generally expected to reach the Supreme Court, which has ruled on several previous fights over Trump files.
+Trump has appointed three of the tribunal’s nine judges.

-Earlier this year, the court refused to prevent his tax records from being turned over to a New York attorney’s office as part of an investigation.
+Earlier this year, the court refused to prevent his tax files from going to the New York attorney’s office as part of an investigation.
 This prevented Congress last year, when Trump was in power, from obtaining banking and financial records for him and his family members.

 Sources